-In the context of Remote Utilities a user (also known as "operator" or "technician") is a person who performs remote administration or provides remote support to a client/customer.
+In the context of Remote Utilities a tech (also known as "operator" or simply "user") is a person who performs remote administration or provides remote support to a client/customer.

-The number of concurrent users is determined by the number of simultaneously used Viewer installations.
+The number of concurrent techs is determined by the number of simultaneously used Viewer installations.
 For example, you can install the Viewer on five different workstations, and two technicians can work from any two of those workstations at any given time.
-This means two concurrent users.
+This means two concurrent techs.

-The notion of concurrent users is important for understanding how our licensing works.
+The notion of concurrent techs is important for understanding how our licensing works.

 All connection modes